GeekMasterX/File-Remover/README.md

 # File-Remover
- File Remover is an applicaiton made to remove files with certain type of formats
+ File Remover is an applicaiton made to remove files with certain type of formats.
+ From any given directories.